 Manager Style Appraisal

-The Manager Style Appraisal (MSA) assesses an individual's style of management from his or her co-workers' point of view.
+Purpose: The Manager Style Appraisal (MSA) assesses an individual’s style of management from his or her co-workers’ point of view.
 Used for management training and development and as a basis for discussion.
-The MSA is a 360-degree, optional add-on to be used in conjunction with the Management Styles Inventory.
-The survey may be administered in conjunction with the Management Styles Inventory (MSI) to provide a comparison between co-worker ratings and manager's self-ratings on the MSI.
+The survey may be administered in conjunction with the Management Styles Inventory (MSI) to provide a comparison between co-worker ratings and manager’s self-ratings on the MSI.

 b.
 Plans, develops and interprets policy with the major objective in mind keeping the morale of subordinates high.